PSGB Spring Meeting 2017 - Meetings

 Follow us on @PrimateSocietyGB and #psgbmcr

-Conference sponsors: Porsche Centre Wilmslow and the University of Salford
+Conference sponsors: Porsche Centre Wilmslow, the University of Salford, and Cambridge University Press

 The workshop takes place from 10-12 on Tuesday 11th April at MMU.
 Booking is essential.
 Places are limited to 25 participants.
 Tickets to book a place are free but you need to be registered for the conference.